OpenObservability/OpenMetrics/OpenMetrics.md

 foo_created 1520430000.123 1520879607.789
 ````

-Exemplars MAY be attached to the MetricPoint’s Total sample.
+Exemplars MAY be attached to the MetricPoint's Total sample.

 #### StateSet

 The Sample MetricName for the value of a MetricPoint for a MetricFamily of type StateSet MUST NOT have a suffix.

 StateSets MUST have one sample per State in the MetricPoint.
-Each State’s sample MUST have a label with the MetricFamily name as the label name and the State name as the label value.
+Each State's sample MUST have a label with the MetricFamily name as the label name and the State name as the label value.
 The State sample's value MUST be 1 if the State is true and MUST be 0 if the State is false.

 An example with the states [a, bb, ccc] in which only the value b is enabled and the metric name is foo: